 • “Preliminary inventory of the cartographic records of the Office of the Chief of Naval Operations: (Record group 38)”; see WorldCat for details.

 Finally, some tentative suggestions, again for Earhart researchers but also for earth sciences, or WW II, researchers.
 Of course, these suggestions might already have been pursued!

 1. Cartographic holdings in NARA might help establish shifting coastlines on Pacific islands.
 Perhaps this could be of value for persons studying the geology of coastlines.
 For Earhart researchers, this might help specify the historical contours of candidate islands on which Earhart and Noonan may have alighted.
-The afore-mentioned History Channel episode mentioned work done to trace the old coastline of one island.
-The advantage for archeological work is that maybe offshore shallows might have become hard turf, or vice versa.
-Presumably the latter has advantages and disadvantages for purposes of archeological work.
+(The afore-mentioned History Channel episode mentioned work done to trace the old coastline of one island.)

 If aerial photographs are available, these might reveal anomalous details on islands that might be relevant to the Earhart/Noonan crash or landing.
 Or continued searching in the ONI files might reveal something not seen before.